Home/Performance

 Calculation.
 Returns are time-weighted, calculated monthly, and chained to produce annual and inception-to-date figures.
 Inflows and outflows of principal capital are removed via the Modified Dietz method to avoid contaminating the return with timing of cash movements.
 The method is consistent across all seven years.

 Source data.
-Returns are computed from end-of-month account statements issued by the custodian.
+Returns are computed from end-of-month account statements issued by Interactive Brokers, the principal's custodian and prime broker since inception.
 The principal does not self-mark positions; all valuations are exchange close as reported by the custodian.
-Statements are retained and reconcilable.
+Statements are retained, time-stamped, and reconcilable.
+Where multi-currency activity is involved, IBKR's reported FX is used at the same close.

 Net-of-what.

-• Borrow / interest — on any margin sweep balances incidental to settlement; no leverage strategy is used.
+• Borrow / interest: on any margin sweep balances incidental to settlement; no borrowing strategy is used.

 Benchmarks.
 S&P/TSX Composite Total Return and S&P 500 Total Return, in their respective home currencies, computed on the same time-weighted basis.
 No currency hedging is applied to the benchmark; the Halvren return is similarly unhedged at the book level.
 Cross-currency contribution is included in the Halvren figure where applicable.